xzhao287/Clausing_factor_2D/README.md

-# Estimating Clausing factor in 2D
+# Simulating molecules colliding in a hole

 ## The concept and the background